Adam Bartlett

 The role of parish musicians in the Triduum is fundamentally important.
 The words and chants that we express and direct are a window into the mystery, offered as a sensible sign that can help make these otherwise invisible realities tangible for us all.

-Here are some helpful tips, along with some scores and audio recordings from Source & Summit, to help you prepare for a beautiful and solemn Holy Thursday at your parish:
+Here are some helpful tips, along with some scores and audio recordings from Source & Summit, to help you prepare for a beautiful and solemn Holy Thursday at your parish.

-Holy Thursday Preparation Guide
+Holy Thursday Music Preparation Guide

 The Mass of the Lord’s Supper begins in the usual way, although it will end quite differently.
 The liturgy begun on Holy Thursday will not conclude until late on Saturday evening with the final alleluias of the Easter Vigil.